-In June 2018, we opened our dedicated and expandable manufacturing facility, ATOM, in Thousand Oaks, California.
-ATOM has the flexibility to produce multiple T-cell and CAR T immunotherapies and integrates research and process science to enable rapid development.
-The research and development and process and analytical development labs at ATOM are operationally supporting preclinical development activities.
-ATOM is designed to global regulatory standards, and the commissioning and qualification activities required to support ATOM manufacturing capacity to support clinical production are expected to be completed in 2019.
+Our manufacturing facility in Thousand Oaks, California has the flexibility to manufacture multiple T-cell and CAR T immunotherapies while integrating research and process science functions to enable increased collaboration for rapid product development.
+Our research and development and process and analytical development labs are currently supporting preclinical development activities.
+Our facility is designed to global regulatory standards, and the required facility commissioning and qualification activities to support clinical manufacturing are complete.
+Commercial production qualification activities for our facility are progressing well and, together with our contracted manufacturing partner, are aligned with our planned commercial product supply strategy.